 on the Claims About the Tomb and Bones of Jesus.
 A few good summaries of

 the information can be found at the following links: 9

 Facts That Disprove the Claims About the Lost Tomb of Jesus, by John

 Ankerberg & Dillon Burroughs (PDF).
-A
+See

 in the Foundation: The Jesus Family Tomb Story by Stephen Pfann

 shows that experts are backing away from the claims.
 Engaging: Lost Tomb of Jesus at Bible.org has some good info.
 Many good scholars have responded to this junk.
 Click on SCHOLARLY (to the left).
 On that page click on BLOGS.
 The best ones to deal with this subject (and lead you to all kinds of material) are Ben Witherington, Bible Places Blog, NT Gateway Weblog, and PaleoJudaica.
 You must scroll back to Feb.
 26 to get all the material.

 learn how to deal with the inaccurate portrayal of Christ and

 the New Testament presented in The Da Vinci Code.